B-Hash21/ELK-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the `jump-box` machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses_ `My personal IP address`.
+- Whitelisted IP address is `My personal IP address`.

-Machines within the network can only be accessed by `the ansible container`.
+Machines within the network can only be accessed by `the ansible container inside the jump-box.
+It's IP address is 10.1.0.4`.
-- Which machine did you allow to access your ELK VM?
-What was its IP address? `The jump-box.
-IP address is 10.1.0.4`.

 A summary of the access policies in place can be found in the table below.